 Pro Tip: Mix in a ratio of 10 parts paint to one part thinner until desired consistency is reached.

-HVLP: Fill the canister in the sprayer with paint.Airless: Attach the hose to the sprayer and put the other end into a paint can or large paint container.
+Airless: Attach the hose to the sprayer and put the other end into a paint can or large paint container.

 Test paint consistency and coverage on a small piece of cardboard.
 Adjust the nozzle if necessary to change the spray pattern.
-Watch this video on HVLP spray gun basics to see different types of pattern:
+Watch this video on HVLP spray gun basics to see different types of patterns:

-Let the first coat of paint dry, according to the manufacturer’s instructions before applying a second or third coat.
+Let the first coat of paint dry according to the manufacturer’s instructions before applying a second or third coat.

 Remove all masking tape and the protective sheets.

-HVLP: Fill the canister with clean water and flush through into a bucket.Airless: Fill a bucket with clean water and flush through into a second bucket.
+HVLP: Fill the canister with clean water and flush through into a bucket.